dolapworkshop/dolapworkshop.github.io/logo.md

                 <div class="content">
-                    The big data revolution imposed disruptive changes at the levels of the 4 Vs (volume, velocity, variety, veracity), pushing researchers and practitioners into rethinking practices of data (and metadata) managament and analytical processing
+                    The big data revolution imposed disruptive changes at the levels of the 4 Vs (volume, velocity, variety, veracity), pushing researchers and practitioners into rethinking practices of data (and metadata) management and analytical processing
                 </div>
             </div>
             <div class="column is-4 has-text-centered">